The corrupted ghost of a mountain hiking woman.

 •Personality (Post Death):

-After she died and was condemned to living in the spirit world, her personality changed dramatically.
-Her feelings of love and care for her family and friends were rapidly replaced by hatred and a desire for vengeance.
+After her death, her spirit merged with parts of the entity living in the wand and her personality changed dramatically.
+Her memories became fragmented and twisted, mixed in with the entity’s to further confuse who she once was.
+Her feelings of love and care were replaced by hatred and a desire for vengeance.

 Whilst she retained her somewhat playful and cocky attitude, her compassion and cheer simply faded leaving behind a warped husk of what once was.
 Once honest and caring she is now dishonest, sneaky and perverse.
 She enjoys playing mind-games with her victims, and you can never be sure when she is actually being genuine, if she ever is anymore.
 Reading her is particularly hard as she has retained her sense of humor and uses it a lot, however twisted it has become.